Introduction

 I gave her a beaming smile back through the clear center of the fake mirror, looking into those tired blue eyes.
 "Just had to check, since you didn't bring me a present," she said, giggling.

 After she carefully put it away again, we softly talked for an hour before she became sleepy.
-Just as she was drifting off, she said, "Wear my shirt next time, John."
+Just as she was drifting off she said, "Wear my shirt next time, John."

 This new project was the first of what I was calling 'Dream Teams.'
-Gather a group of people together to solve a single problem, pay them well and support the research and development.
+Gathering a group of people together to solve a single problem, pay them well and support the research and development.
 Slipping them some advanced technology from the future while I was at it then let them discover it and figure it out on their own.

 I had to leave the bio-reactor group the next day and fly to Washington State, with a stop off in San Diego.
 First I made a quick visit to Amber to let her know I would be out of town.
 She saw me as I came through the door into her hospital room and burst into laughter, "You wore my shirt!"